 If all your devices are already part of a particular ecosystem, then ANC earbuds made by that company will likely serve you better than the ones featured in this guide.

-For example, you might’ve been wondering why the Apple AirPods Pro didn’t make the list.
+For example, you might have wondered why the Apple AirPods Pro didn’t make the list.
 These truly are exceptional ANC earbuds – so much so that most people use them as a benchmark when discussing other true wireless earbuds.